Function Health vs Superpower

 Both Function and Superpower have a web app.
 Function Health also has mobile apps on iPhone and Android.
 I personally find both providers have an attractive design, with Superpower's feeling very "sci fi" and Function's feeling more "human" and warm.
 Either way, they both look great and are easy to use.

 One significant limitation is that Function's "clinician report" is basically written by ChatGPT.
 This is a bit of a turnoff for me, since the advice ends up being a bit generic.
-Superpower tries to do more, but I'm honestly a bit worried that their advice is skeweed toward selling me supplements.
+Superpower tries to do more, but in my opinion their advice leans toward selling supplements.